Couple Therapist, Marriage Counselor, Family Therapist, Individual Counselor

 I completed my clinical degree in 2006 at the top-three ranked Marriage and Family Therapy program at the University of Maryland.
 I continued my training in marriage and family therapy, and a few years later became recognized by AAMFT and the State of Maryland as a clinical supervisor.
 My core training in Cognitive Behavioral Therapy and the various models of Family Therapy is a foundation I continue to build upon with additional exploration.
 Following is a selection of intensive trainings that I have completed.

-- Gottman Method Couples Therapy, Level 1
+- Gottman Method Couple Therapy, Level 1

-- Externship in Emotionally Focused Couples Therapy
+- Externship in Emotionally Focused Couples Therapy (EFT)

 - Rebuilding Intimacy After an Affair